I photographed inside this shack in Coaldale, PA and I was drawn to the blue tarp. When I returned this summer, the shack was gone.

 Sweet teens hanging at the firehouse.
 None had interest in working in coal.

-Smoked Beef Bones for Dogs One femur weighed ten pounds.
+Smoked Beef Bones for Dogs One femur weighed ten pounds and his pitbull devoured it in 15 mins in the back of his car.

 Over the Mountain is a Trail Leading to a Hidden Ruin It was a magical place with a train car that had been hidden by plant life.
 Trees grew through the floor of the car.
 When I asked others if they knew about the train ruins, nobody did.